 Providing Leadership Opportunities

 Many employees feel they are capable of contributing a lot more than their current job roles.
 Assigning them with the right tasks, opportunities and responsibilities can increase employee satisfaction.
-This will eventually lead to employee retention.
+Consequently, you will see an increase in the level of your employee retention.

 Altering Work Responsibilities